distantForest/time_scheduler/documentation/ARCHITECTURE.md

 <!-- <figcaption>Figure 8.
 Tick function block symbol.</br></br></br></figcaption> -->

 <!-- </div> -->
+The `tick_function` block is defined in the file `tick_timer.vhd`.
+The tick function block symbol is shown in Figure 1.

 <figure>
   <img src="./media/tick_function.png" alt="Tick function block symbol" style="float:center">
   <figcaption>Figure.1 Tick function block symbol.</figcaption>
 </figure>

+The tick function is based on a counter that counts system clock pulses up to the `tick_length` parameter.
+It holds its output high during the first half of the interval and low during the second half, forming a square wave with a period equal to `tick_length`.
+The Figure 11 shows the architecture of the tick function.

 <!-- <div> -->